 If your goal is top-tier candidates, your restaurant staff job description needs to reflect that.
 Your job description will be competing with others from restaurants that are also on the hunt for qualified applicants.
 To stand out:

-List professional development opportunities that your restaurant offers to attract candidates that are interested in improving skills.
+- List professional development opportunities.
 Mention options for upward mobility to attract ambitious applicants.
 You can also speak about company retreats or bonding activities to highlight what employees can look forward to.

 By carefully composing a detailed job description, you narrow down the selection to hire quality restaurant staff and avoid wasting time.